llvm/llvm-project/lldb/docs/resources/lldbgdbremote.md

     (mkdir called successfully and returned with the given return code)
   * `Exx` (An error occurred)

+### Priority To Implement

+Low.
+This command allows LLDB clients to create new directories on a remote host.

 ## vFile:chmod / qPlatform_chmod

 Change the permissions of a file on the connected remote machine.

-### Priority To Implement

-Low.
-This command allows LLDB clients to change the permissions of a file on the remote host.

-### Description

 Request: `qPlatform_chmod:<hex-file-mode>,<ascii-hex-path>`